 PPAs in Italy are bilateral contracts executed "overthe-counter" at a purchase price directly negotiated with energy traders/wholesalers, which in turn negotiate with the TSO the price deriving from the energy generation.
 In a limited number of occurrences, where generator and consumer can be physically connected through a private network, generators may find it convenient to enter into a corporate PPA to sell directly to a customer who has a stable need for large volumes of energy.
-Although no regulatory provisions prevent parties from entering into long-term Corporate PPAs, Corporate PPA structures have not yet been explored in Italy.
-However, corporations are starting to look at them with increasing interest due to the fact that sustainability and CSR aspects are becoming increasingly important and also because they can provide a direct economic benefit in the background - for instance in terms of access to green bond financing.
+In this case using a PPA does not entail facing the complexities of accessing distribution/transmission networks and therefore the wholesaler may not be needed.
+Resorting to such "distributed generation" agreements have been made easier by GSE which has made this kind of OTC transactions simpler within the "efficient user systems" framework.
+Italy is still a young market and banks and generators are therefore sometimes reluctant to abandon GSE and to trust traders with long-term contracts.
+Although no regulatory provisions prevent parties from entering into long-term PPAs, in Italy PPAs are normally taken out for short periods (between 12 and 18 months).
+Parties prefer not to commit themselves for a long period, so that they can take advantage of any developments on the market in terms of the legislative and regulatory framework.